destbreso/cheatset/nestjs-ddd.md

 This is just one example of an interface for an aggregate root, and the exact characteristics may vary depending on the specific needs of your application.
 However, by defining an interface for an aggregate root that includes these characteristics, you can ensure that the aggregate root provides a consistent and reliable entry point for all operations within the aggregate.

+#### Aggregate Root and Bounded context

+An Aggregate Root should belong to only one Bounded Context.
+In Domain-Driven Design (DDD), a Bounded Context is defined as a cohesive area of the domain, where the domain concepts and their relationships are well-defined and have specific meaning within that context.
+An Aggregate Root is a key concept in DDD and is a set of related domain objects that are treated as a single unit of work, with one object designated as the root.

+Since the Aggregate Root represents a cohesive unit of work, it should belong to only one Bounded Context.
+However, it's possible that the same domain concept could be represented by different Aggregate Roots in different Bounded Contexts, as long as the context-specific relationships and behaviors of the concept are captured by each Aggregate Root.

+It's important to note that managing the boundaries between Bounded Contexts and Aggregates is a key challenge in DDD, and there is no one-size-fits-all solution.
+The key is to understand the domain and its context-specific concepts and relationships, and to design the Aggregates and Bounded Contexts in a way that makes sense for the domain and the problem being solved.

+In summary, while an Aggregate Root should belong to only one Bounded Context, it's possible for the same domain concept to be represented by different Aggregate Roots in different Bounded Contexts, as long as each Aggregate Root captures the context-specific relationships and behaviors of the concept.

+####  Aggregate Root, Bounded Context, and Domain concept

+A domain concept that could be represented by different Aggregate Roots in different Bounded Contexts.

+Let's say we have a domain that includes both an e-commerce application and a customer relationship management (CRM) application.
+In the e-commerce Bounded Context, we have an Order Aggregate Root that includes information about products, customers, and orders.
+In the CRM Bounded Context, we have a Customer Aggregate Root that includes information about customers, their contact information, and their interactions with the business.

+In the e-commerce Bounded Context, the Order Aggregate Root is the most important concept, as it represents the unit of work for the e-commerce application.
+The Order Aggregate Root includes information about the products that were ordered, the customer who placed the order, and the order details such as shipping and payment.

+In the CRM Bounded Context, the Customer Aggregate Root is the most important concept, as it represents the unit of work for the CRM application.
+The Customer Aggregate Root includes information about the customers, their contact information, and their interactions with the business, such as support tickets, complaints, and feedback.

+While the Order and Customer Aggregate Roots represent different concepts, they are related in that they both include information about customers.
+However, since the two Aggregate Roots represent different concepts and belong to different Bounded Contexts, they should be designed and managed independently.

+In this example, the same domain concept (customers) is represented by different Aggregate Roots in different Bounded Contexts.
+The Customer Aggregate Root in the CRM Bounded Context represents a different aspect of the customer relationship than the Order Aggregate Root in the e-commerce Bounded Context, and each Aggregate Root captures the context-specific relationships and behaviors of the concept.
 ### Domain events

 In Domain-Driven Design (DDD), events are an important concept that can be used to represent changes to the state of the domain model.
 Events are lightweight objects that capture the important details of a change, such as the type of change and the data that was affected.